ngx-md-slides/ngx-md-slides/README.md

 ### Prerequisites

 - "I want to modify this project" - Angular knowledge is required.
-- "I just want to use the project to make Markdown/HTML only slides" - Markdown, HTML and CSS knowledge required.
+- "I just want to use the project to make Markdown/HTML-only slides" - Markdown, HTML and CSS knowledge required.

 ### Folder structure